 Ross Hattaway is a New Zealand-born writer, born in Wellington, and has been living in Ireland since 1990.
-He has published three collections of poetry:
+He has published four collections of poetry:

 - The Gentle Art of Rotting, (Seven Towers, 2006)

 - Pretending to Be Dead, (Seven Towers, 2012)

 - How to Sleep with Strangers (Turas Press, 2017)

 Ross’s work is widely known for the wit and wisdom evoked in his playful, pared-back style, full of humour and puns, yet compassionate and profound.
 His poems have been published widely, and he has performed his poetry in Ireland, the UK, the USA, Australia, New Zealand and Lithuania.
 His work has been translated into Russian.

 New Poetry from Ross

 Ross’s fourth collection, Plain, was published by Turas Press in October, 2021.

 In her review of How to Sleep with Strangers in Poetry Ireland Review Issue 127, Julie Morrissey highlighted the wry wit and wisdom of his work, noting how this collection